sandylaks/Credit-Card-Fraud-Detection-API/README.md

 2️⃣ Install dependencies

-3️⃣ Run the notebook to train the model & start the FastAPI server
+3️⃣ Run the notebook to train the model

-4️⃣ Get the ngrok public URL and test the API

-📡 API Endpoints

-1️⃣ GET / → Health check

-2️⃣ POST /predict → Predict fraud

 📌 Tech Stack

-🔹 Python, FastAPI, Scikit-Learn, Joblib, ngrok
+🔹 Python, Scikit-Learn